NataEn/ShareMyThing/MilestonesAndPlaning.md

 - styling needs refactoring: spacing, add animations, complete responsiveness
 - what data is new and revealed in the item's page?

-  [B] Front-end MVP implementation, documentation and testing - 2 days- 3rd of may 2021
+  [B] Front-end MVP implementation, documentation and testing - 2 days- 3rd of Jun 2021

 - create add item form
 - implement filtration and search functionalities